Jonas Forshell

 I joined King in 2008 and spent the first years moving through operational roles: payment support, tournament management, risk and fraud.
 By 2015 I was leading the product and live operations for royalgames.com, running a Scrum team that handled legal updates, technical improvements, and third-party integrations.

-One of the things I am most proud of from that period was a decision-support tool for the support team: a simple yes-or-no workflow that helped first-line support decide whether a case should be escalated for fraud review.
+One of the things I am most proud of from that period was a decision-support tool for the support team: a simple yes-or-no workflow that helped first-line support decide whether a case really needed to be escalated for fraud review.
 It was shared as a clickable PDF, reduced handling time, lowered error rates sharply, and cut unnecessary escalations.

 • Certified Product Owner (CSPO) - Crisp (2015)